LucasDelfino92/morrowindsharp/mw#.md

   - Hide MDMD - Bosses Only.ESP.
 - [**Umbra - Blademaster**](https://www.nexusmods.com/morrowind/mods/43275) by Melchior Dahrk
 Overhauls everyone's favorite, death-seeking Orsimer into a truly challenging opponent with scripted behavior and new equipment.
+  - MDMD - More Deadly Morrowind Denizens encourages the use of this mod, as it doesn't touch Umbra.
 - [**There Can Be Only One**](https://www.nexusmods.com/morrowind/mods/47766) by Necrolesian
 Makes Daedric weapons and armor pieces unique items; there will now be only one of each piece in the game (ammunition excluded).
   - Hide all plugins except There Can Be Only One (Alt Fyr).ESP.